 I first came across Angela T. Carr’s ‘A Dreaming Skin’ blog on Facebook.
 As each new month begins, Angela publishes a write-up of tens of poetry and fiction competitions and submission opportunities.
 She includes the deadline with each, which means that no matter what day it is you can find something to go for.
 Because of these posts I’ve discovered lots of new journals and e-zines I now absolutely love.
 You can even subscribe and have these posts delivered direct to your inbox.
 Sweet!

-And there you have it, my absolute favourite 5 amazing free resources for writers which cover poetry, fiction, online content, journalism… Everything.
+And there you have it, my absolute favourite 5 best free resources for writers which cover poetry, fiction, online content, journalism… Everything.
 Next challenge – how to write when you have a day job!

 If you’re a poet and about to use these resources to create your own chapbook or pamphlet, you might want to